 Patsi Mackenzie began her career at BBC Radio nan Gàidheal after she left school.
 She has worked in a freelance capacity for STV, the BBC and independent companies as a producer, presenter, writer and latterly executive producer.
 She established Sorbier Productions in 2005.
 The company works from Glasgow and Edinburgh, specialising in factual and drama for TV, and also produces the popular live BBC Radio nan Gàidheal strand, Mac ’Ille Mhìcheil.
 Sorbier has secured seven BAFTA Scotland and Celtic Media Festival nominations over recent years.
 A former reporter and newsreader, Patsi still enjoys occasional radio presenting and on-screen work.
 As a producer, she enjoys working with like-minded directors and editors, interested in strong storytelling.
 She is also a regular guest lecturer for Cùrsa nam Meadhanan Gàidhlig at the national Gaelic college Sabhal Mòr Ostaig on the Isle of Skye.

 Alison Lang is an author, dramatist and editor.
 A graduate of the Glasgow Caledonian University MA programme in TV Fiction Writing, her work has been produced by Pròiseact nan Ealan, Glasgow Lunchtime Theatre and the National Theatre of Scotland, and her Gaelic adaptations of the Katie Morag TV series continue to air on BBC ALBA.
 She has worked for MG ALBA, as an official reporter at the Scottish Parliament, and as Literary Assistant at the National Theatre of Scotland.
-Her novels have been published by Clàr and Acair and by Sandstone Press, for which she is currently the Gaelic editor.
+Her novels have been published by Clàr and Acair and by Sandstone Press.
+She is currently Director of the Gaelic Books Council.

 MICHAEL JOHN O' NEILL